impworks/bonsai/README.md

       },
       "Auth": {
         "Facebook": {
-          "AppId": "...",
+          "AppId": "",
-          "AppSecret": "..."
+          "AppSecret": ""
         },
         "Google": {
+          "ClientId": "",
+          "ClientSecret": ""
+        },
+		"Yandex": {
+          "ClientId": "",
+          "ClientSecret": ""
+        },
+		"Vkontakte": {
-          "ClientId": "...",
+          "ClientId": "",
-          "ClientSecret": "..."
+          "ClientSecret": ""
         }
       }
     }
     ```

-8. Create the database:
+7. Create the database:

     ```
     dotnet ef database update
     ```
-9. Build the styles and scripts:
+8. Build the styles and scripts:

     ```
     npm install
     npm run build
     ```
-10. Run the app (as Visual Studio project or using `dotnet run`).
+9. Run the app (as Visual Studio project or using `dotnet run`).

 ## Linux + Docker
 1. Modify your `vm.max_map_count` to at least 262,144 for ElasticSearch to start: